Hywan/mnt.io/content/series/reactive-programming-in-rust/2024-09-19-observability/index.md

 [Matrix Rust SDK], a set of Rust libraries that aim at developing robust [Matrix] clients or bridges.
 It is notoriously used by the next generation Matrix client developed by [Element], namely [Element X].
 The Matrix Rust SDK is cross-platform.
-Element X has two implementations: on iOS, iPadOS and macOS with Swift, and on Android with Kotlin.
+Element X has two implementations: on iOS, iPadOS, and macOS with Swift, and on Android with Kotlin.
 Both languages are using our Rust bindings to [Swift] and [Kotlin].
 This is the story for another series (how we have automated this, how we support asynchronous flows from Rust to foreign languages etc.), but for the moment, let’s keep focus on reactive programming.

 Taking the Element X use case, the room list –which is the central piece of the app– is fully dynamic: